CART: Context-Aware Terrain Adaptation using Temporal Sequence Selection for Legged Robots: Method

 \subsubsection{Attention-Based Context Vector}

 To explicitly model the relationship between terrain appearance/geometry and physical interaction feedback (thereby addressing the visual--texture paradox), we fuse exteroceptive latents using an attention mechanism: $ c_t = \mathrm{Attn}(z_{v,t}, z_{m,t}) \in \mathbb{R}^{256}. $ In our implementation, $\mathrm{Attn}(\cdot)$ is realized via multi-head attention applied to the pair $(z_{v,t}, z_{m,t})$, followed by aggregation.
 The final context-aware representation is formed by concatenating the fused exteroceptive context with the proprioceptive embedding: $ \hat{S}_t = [c_t;\, z_{p,t}] \in \mathbb{R}^{512}. $ This compact representation is used both for high-level command generation and for TSS context scoring.
+The learned context is trained to support high-level command selection.
+For each terrain-context sample, Candidate command profiles are evaluated using rollout costs computed from the robot's measured behavior.
+For a candidate command